djblue/portal/doc/test-runner.md

 ![portal test runner](https://user-images.githubusercontent.com/1986211/165010389-96c610a4-7963-4343-863c-4a68fafdf40f.png)

-Although this example is trivial, the main advantage to getting test result out as data is particularly handing we dealing with large values in a test assertion.
+Although this example is trivial, the main advantage to getting test result out as data is particularly useful when dealing with large values in a test assertion.

 ### Tip